 42 U.S.C. §1983 action brought against a Portland Police Bureau Officer, John A. Wood and the City of Portland for Fourth Amendment violations.
 Defense verdict affirmed on appeal.

 Sanders v.
 The City of Newport, 657 F.3d 772 (9th Cir.
 2011)

 Alleged violation of federal and state Family and Medical Leave Acts.
 Defense verdict for employer, overturned in part by the Ninth Circuit.

 Claims by a number of male patients against a pediatric clinic and individual physician for alleged sexual misconduct and boundary violations.
-After a seven-week trial, the jury found for the defendant Richmond Pediatrics Clinic, later reversed on appeal due to juror misconduct.
+After a seven-week trial, the jury found for the defendant Richmond Pediatrics Clinic.
+Decision later reversed on appeal due to juror misconduct.

 Santa Clara University School of Law

 San Francisco State University